seeruk/i3x3/README.md

 ## Todo

 * Some sort of visualisation when switching?
-* Refactoring... the code stinks right now, it was a single-evening endeavour.
 * Configuration of grid size (by environment variables?)
 * Tests (definitely for the mathy bits!)